Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming

-We now use prior information and expert knowledge to shed light on this issue for the two outcomes of interest.
-We define the following notations: $N_{T}$--number of treated subjects; $N_{C}$--number of control subjects; $p_{T,1}$ (or $p_{T,0}$)--proportion of positive (or negative) true outcomes among the treated subjects; $p_{C,1}$ (or $p_{C,0}$)--proportion of positive (or negative) true outcomes among the control subjects; $\pi_{T, 1|0}$ (or $\pi_{T, 0|1}$)--proportion of false positives (or false negatives) among the treated subjects with true outcomes being negative (or positive); $\pi_{C, 1|0}$ (or $\pi_{C, 0|1}$)--proportion of false positives (or false negatives) among the control subjects with true outcomes being negative (or positive).
-Then the total number of each of the four types of outcome misclassification (false positives/negatives among the treated/control group) can be decomposed into the product of the above three terms, as shown in Table~\ref{tab: decomposition}.
+Second, we leverage the reported sensitivity weights and related prior information and expert knowledge concerning prostate cancer diagnosis to further investigate sensitivity to outcome misclassification for each of the two causal conclusions.
+From the reported sensitivity weights in Table~\ref{tab: normal and severe cancer}, we learn that for both of the causal conclusions, the major concern is false negatives: the dominant term among the sensitivity weights for the prevention effect is false negatives among the finasteride (treated) group and that for the promotion effect is false negatives among the placebo (control) group.
+For each of the two causal conclusions, is it plausible that the dominant term among the sensitivity weights is exactly the dominant term among the four actual numbers of outcome misclassification cases?
+We now use related prior information and expert knowledge to shed light on this issue for the two outcomes of interest.
+We define the following notation: $N_{T}$--number of treated subjects; $N_{C}$--number of control subjects; $p_{T,1}$ (or $p_{T,0}$)--proportion of positive (or negative) true outcomes among the treated subjects; $p_{C,1}$ (or $p_{C,0}$)--proportion of positive (or negative) true outcomes among the control subjects; $\pi_{T, 1|0}$ (or $\pi_{T, 0|1}$)--proportion of false positives (or false negatives) among the treated subjects with true outcomes being negative (or positive); $\pi_{C, 1|0}$ (or $\pi_{C, 0|1}$)--proportion of false positives (or false negatives) among the control subjects with true outcomes being negative (or positive).
+Then the total number of each of the four types of outcome misclassification (false positives/negatives among the treated/control group) can be decomposed into the product of these three terms, as shown in Table~\ref{tab: decomposition}.